comeall11/Cadastral-Information-System-for-Bhutan/README.md

 - Use **Flask_sqlalchemy** to manage the database schema and perform ***CRUD*** (Create, Read, Update, Delete) operations on the database.

 ### 2. Run the ETL.py
-This program will connect to the source mariadb database and also to the postgres database whhich is the working database.
-After editing the database connection credentials, it will create the empty datbase with required tables.
+This program will connect to the source mariadb database and also to the postgres database which is the working database.
+After editing the database connection credentials, it will populate the data from the source database mariadb to postgres.

 ### 3. Run the main.py
 Edit the database connection credentials and run the programme.